mimium-org/mmmpm/docs/design.md

 Usually, packages are directory arranged we specify and hosted as like GitHub repository.
 Future, packages are archived like .tar.gz or any zipped formats.

+### For compiler

+- The compiler should introduce namespace facility
+    - to avoid name confliction between other packages
-It may be good that each package introduces its (package name) namespace because avoiding name confliction between packages another.
+    - a certain package introduces its (package name) namespace
+- The compiler should package loading strategy
+    - to resolve and load packages

 ### Package structure